pwa-builder/pwabuilder-blog/src/docs/windows/pwa-simulator/pwa-simulator.md

 - `input-title`: The title of the form for entering the PWA's URL.
 - `input-field`: The text field for entering the PWA's URL.
 - `input-button`: The button that submits the form for entering the PWA's URL.
+- `status-message`: The text that announces changes in the preview manifest.

 The following <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/--*" target="_blank">CSS variables</a> can also be provided:
 - `--font-family`: The component's main font family.